The Art of the Exit Strategy: Four Options in Todays Lending Environment for Investment Exit Strategy

 Solutions for all situations.

-In today’s environment many options exist, though here are some common bridge loan exit strategies that Montegra typically deals with.
+Here are some common bridge loan exit strategies that we deal with here at Montegra Capital.

 The Borrower Refinances the Property